 ARE COACHES LICENSED?
 BACKGROUND CHECKS?

 WHEN DOES THE SEASON START?
-WHEN DO PRACTICES START?
+WHEN DOES TRAINING START?

 HIGH SCHOOL AGE TEAMS